-The notice can only be for one rent increase and it must advise you of your right to apply to Consumer Affairs Victoria within 30 days to investigate the increase if you think that it is excessive.
+The landlord MUST give you 60 days’ notice in writing of a rent increase and they MUST use the proper form, which MUST let you know of your right to apply to Consumer Affairs Victoria (CAV) to have the proposed increase assessed if you think it is excessive.
+The notice can only be for one rent increase.

-If you think that the rent increase is too high, you can request that an inspector from Consumer Affairs Victoria come and inspect the property and assess whether or not the increase is reasonable.
+If you think that the rent increase is too high, you can request an inspector from Consumer Affairs Victoria come and inspect the property and assess whether or not the increase is reasonable.
 You must make the request within 30 days of receiving the notice.

 Address your request to:

 or send by fax to: 8684 6310

 The inspector should look at the condition of the property, the facilities, and any services provided with the property, and compare the rent proposed in the notice with that of similar properties in the same area.
 During the inspection you should point out anything that supports your claim that the rent increase is excessive.
 This could include:

 If you ask the inspector to assess the rent increase, once they have carried out their investigations they will provide both you and the landlord a written report with their opinion on the increase.
 If the inspector considers the rent to be excessive, they may try to negotiate a fairer rent with the landlord or real estate agent.

 If they do not or cannot negotiate a fair rent, once you have the report you can apply to the Victorian Civil and Administrative Tribunal (VCAT) for an order that the increase not be allowed.
 You must apply within 30 days of receiving the inspector’s report.